It said that Morsi was under house arrest over in Egypt, but it was ABC, but nobody could confirm it.

 This employee mandate that's been delayed, Obamacare.

-I want to play you some audio sound bites from media members on this because it's instructive and it's also humorous, it's funny.
+I want to play you some audio soundbites from media members on this because it's instructive and it's also humorous.

-But at the same time, you know, I would be remiss if I didn't remind everybody that the Democrat Party and President Obama they've had dreams of national health care for 50 plus years, and they finally made it happen in 2010.
+But at the same time, I would be remiss if I didn't remind everybody that the Democrat Party and President Obama, they've had dreams of national health care for 50 plus years, and they finally made it happen in 2010.

-Utopia, panacea, Pelosi, affordable health care for all Americans.
+And remember, it was sold as Nirvana, Utopia, Panacea, Pelosi, affordable health care for all Americans.

 It was going to insure the uninsured.